 Muay Thai Techniques – All you need to know about Thai Boxing Moves

-Muay Thai techniques and the three distances:
+Muay Thai techniques and the three distances

 In the martial art of Muay Thai, there is a distinction between three combat distances.
 These 3 are the distance fight, the half distance and the Infight.
 Each distance has their own techniques, which are preferably used.